adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 #### Extract Data Access Logic

-Having code that prints information on the screen from the functions makes them dirty.
+Having code that prints information on the screen from the functions that talks with the database makes them mixed with responsibilities.
 They should only return primitives, and the caller main function should print the reports.
 Let's make those functions a bit more clean:

 ```haskell
 insertClient :: String -> String -> IO Integer